 Homelessness Conference 2018

-Now in its fifth year, the 2018 Homelessness Conference program profiled emerging local, national and global trends on housing and homelessness.
-This year’s theme, Sharing Solutions to End Homelessness, explores innovative ways the public, community and private sectors can work together to address homelessness and the current vulnerabilities that people face.
+In its fifth year, the 2018 Homelessness Conference program profiled emerging local, national and global trends on housing and homelessness.
+2018’s theme, Sharing Solutions to End Homelessness, explored innovative ways the public, community and private sectors can work together to address homelessness and the current vulnerabilities that people face.

 This conference also provided an opportunity to hear updates on the Adelaide Zero Project, which has moved into the Implementation Phase and aims to achieve Functional Zero street homelessness in the inner city by the end of 2020.
 Against a backdrop of rising homelessness in Australia, Adelaide now has a unique opportunity to lead the country in finding solutions to improve the lives of people experiencing homelessness.

-Conference presenters and panel members include nationally and internationally acclaimed service providers and practitioners, policy and decision makers, innovators and academics.
-Interactive sessions will provide opportunities for discussion, learning and exchange of ideas.
+Conference presenters and panel members included nationally and internationally acclaimed service providers and practitioners, policy and decision makers, innovators and academics.
+Interactive sessions provided opportunities for discussion, learning and exchange of ideas.

 Mini Discussions and Presentations

-The conference also features more than 30 mini-discussions and presentations.
+The conference also featured more than 30 mini-discussions and presentations.
 See below for a selection of presenters and their topics: